withcatai/node-llama-cpp/docs/guide/external-chat-state.md

 console.log("AI: " + res.response);
 ```

-Now, let say we want to ask the model a follow-up question based on the previous response.
+Now, let's say we want to ask the model a follow-up question based on the previous response.
 Since we already have a context sequence loaded with the previous chat history,
-we'd want to use it as much a possible.
+we'd want to reuse it as much a possible.

 To do so, we pass the context window of the previous evaluation output to the new evaluation.
 This is important, since if a context shift has happened, we want to use the existing post-context-shift context sequence state